zhiyuoe/shadowagent/docs/game-design/interaction.md

 # Interaction
 {: .no_toc }

-Through several iterations, we gradually experiments with the most effective and natural interactions between agents and agents, as well as agents and environment.
+Interaction is the core that makes this game playable and playful.
+The game contains three types of interactions - between agents, agents-environment, and player-environment system.
 {: .fs-6 .fw-300 }